status-im/specs/docs/stable/10-waku-usage.md

 ## Waku node configuration

-If you want to run a Waku node and receive messages from Status clients, it must be properly configured.
+A Waku node must be properly configured to receive messages from Status clients.

 Waku's Proof Of Work algorithm is used to deter denial of service and various spam/flood attacks against the Waku network.
 The sender of a message must perform some work which in this case means processing time.
 Because Status' main client is a mobile client, this easily leads to battery draining and poor performance of the app itself.
 Hence, all clients MUST use the following Waku node settings:
 * proof-of-work requirement not larger than `0.002` for payloads less than 50,000 bytes